joekgilberto/battleship/docs/planning.md

 ### Variables
 Sate delcarations:
-- An object holding the ally ship positions
+- let allyPositions = {}; //an object holding the ally ship positions
-- An object holding the enemy ship positions
+- let allyPositions = {}; //an object holding the enemy ship positions
+- let badGuess; //a boolean variable marked true if the player guessed a square they had already guessed

 Constants:
 - timeOut variable set to 3000ms